muralimulagalapati-zz/prudential/README.md

 2. A state management library (redux, mobx) could be introduced.
 I didn't follow the recommended architecture.
 3. Good styling can be done, with better loaders.
 4. Snapshot tests and integration tests could be writtened.
+5. config and .env files could be used to store configurations and secrets.
+6. A low latency logger agent could be used (optional).

 I couldn't connect to Goodreads API due to CORS error, so I had hosted a web service in heroku that would talk to Goodreads API.
 I took that opportunity to process and filter data and send a refined structure.
 Backend service code is at [prudential-helper](https://github.com/muralimulagalapati/prudential-helper/).
 I doesn't have any tests associated.